noah978/Delta-Docs/Skin-Filter-Examples.md

 # Custom Skin Filter Examples

-This page contains a vast set of example filters that will display the JSON code and explain what precisely the filter does.
+This page hopes to contains a vast set of example filters that will display the JSON code and then explain what precisely the filter is doing.

 ## CICategoryBlur